 I appreciate sparkling wines ranging from the crisp brut nature champagne to the deep dark sparkling shiraz from Australia to the sparkling ice wine from Canada.
 What I want depends on what food I’m eating.

-I found that the right food made all the difference with VA de VI, a relatively new dry (read slightly sweet) sparkling wine from Gloria Ferrer in Sonoma.
+I found that the right food made all the difference with VA\a de Vi, a dry (read slightly sweet) sparkling wine that’s a recent release from Gloria Ferrer in Sonoma.
 The first time I tried it, we didn’t connect.